noahkawaguchi/railway-multigraphs/README.md

 cd build
 cmake .. -DCMAKE_BUILD_TYPE=Debug # Or just `cmake ..` for no debugging
 make
-./railway_multigraphs # To print some of the toy data results to console ctest --verbose # To see the tests pass for more cases than are in the executable
+./railway_multigraphs # To print some of the toy data results ctest --verbose # To see the tests pass for more cases than are printed
 ```

 ---